fedeandri/bugfu-console-debugger/readme.txt

    representation of that argument - it uses var_export() */
 BugFu::log($my_object-array-variable);

-/* Call it it with the second optional argument set to "false" to turn off the backtrace info (which is on by default) */ BugFu::log($my_content, false);
+/* Call it with the second optional argument set to "false" to turn off the backtrace info (which is on by default) */ BugFu::log($my_content, false);
 `